logicalclocks/feature-store-api/docs/hopsworksai/rondb.md

 big enough for offline storage of recovery data.

 Next you can configure the number of MySQLd nodes.
-If you have a specific use-case where you expect high load on MySQL servers, then you can add more.
+If you have a specific use-case where you expect high load on MySQL servers, such as a custom streaming application performing SQL queries in short interval, then you can add more.
 In a general use-case you can go with zero, cluster's Head node already comes with a MySQL server.

 ## Advanced
 In this section you can change advanced settings of RonDB.
 Proceed **only** if you know what you are doing.